elugens/hello-javascript/docs/additional-questions/web-components/shadow-dom-styling.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> It works the same as :host, but it is applied only if the shadow host matches the selector.
+  <div><strong>Interview Response:</strong> The ":host(selector)" CSS pseudo-class selector picks the shadow host of the shadow DOM containing the CSS.
+It is identical to the regular :host pseudo-class (allowing you to select a custom element from inside its shadow DOM) but only gets put in an application (applied) if the selector sent to the function matches the shadow host.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />